Blue House (Hong Kong): Neighbourhood

-Wan Chai Visual Archive was opened in 2012 to the public with a ceremony attended by Salina Yan, Deputy Secretary for Home Affairs and James Settlement‘s CEO.
+Wan Chai Visual Archive was opened in 2012 to the public, with an opening ceremony attended by Bernard Chan, Chairman of Antiquities Advisory Board, Salina Yan, Deputy Secretary for Home Affairs Department and the CEO of the St James Settlement's.
 It held exhibitions and events attended by government officials, consulate generals, entertainment celebrities, local, international artists and students.
-It encouraged the engagements of public and business sectors, non-profit organizations and the neighbourhood in the process of cultural and heritage preservation.
+It encouraged the engagements of public and business sectors, non-profit organizations and the neighborhood in the process of cultural and heritage preservation.

-The project is mentioned in the book ‘Urbanizing Carescapes of Hong Kong ‘ by Shu-mei Huang who wrote ‘By breaking their exercises of redevelopment into different components and phases, the operation could accumulate cultural capital for their future projects.’
+The project is mentioned in the book "Urbanizing Carescapes of Hong Kong" by Taiwanese academic Shu-mei Huang who wrote 'By breaking their exercises of redevelopment into different components and phases, the operation could accumulate cultural capital for their future projects'.